TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-signin-aadsts-50011.md

 # Enterprise Application - Config issue preventing user sign-in

-The Authentication request (SAML request) that you are sending doesnt have the correct reply url.
+The Authentication request (SAML request) that you are sending does not have the correct reply URL.
 This will prevent any user from accessing this application.

 In order to enable user sign-in for this application, please follow the steps below:

-**Step1**: Sign in to the Azure Portal as a global administrator or another role that is able to manage this application.
+**Step 1**: Sign in to the Azure Portal as a global administrator or another role that is able to manage this application.

-**Step2**: Navigate to the Azure Active Directory, and on the list of Enterprise applications blade, find the application for which you want to
-           enable federated single sign-on.
+**Step 2**: Navigate to the Azure Active Directory, and on the list of Enterprise applications blade, find the application for which you want to enable federated single sign-on.

-**Step3**: Click on the application name to open it.
+**Step 3**: Click on the application name to open it.
 Then, on the application's left-hand navigation menu, click "Single Sign-On".

-**Step4**: Under the Domain and URLs section, update or enter the Reply URL (ACS URL) in Azure AD with the correct value <!--$ReplyUrl-->ReplyUrl<!--/$ReplyUrl-->.
-If you don’t see a Reply URL field, pleaes check the "Show Advance URL settings" section.
+**Step 4**: Under the Domain and URLs section, update or enter the Reply URL (ACS URL) in Azure AD with the correct value <!--$ReplyUrl-->ReplyUrl<!--/$ReplyUrl-->.
+If you don’t see a Reply URL field, please check the "Show Advance URL settings" section.

 Your application should now be available for user sign-in.